stripe-samples/issuing-treasury/README.md

 This script creates a local Postgres `issuing_treasury` database.

-### Application Launch
+### Application launch

 After necessary setups, launch the application with `npm run dev`.

 *Note: This application serves as an example and should not proceed to production deployment as it is.*

-## Demo Mode

-### Entering Connect Onboarding Test Data

-This section applies to you if:
-* You're running the sample app in demo mode (using the `NEXT_PUBLIC_DEMO_MODE="true"` environment variable) or are trying out the onboarding process through our [baas.stripe.dev](https://baas.stripe.dev) deployment
-* You've selected to not "Skip onboarding using prefilled info" in the "Complete your profile" page (`/onboard`)

-You will need to enter the following test data to successfully complete the onboarding process.
-Here are the steps:

-1. Click "Continue" to initiate the simulation.
-You'll be guided through the verification steps.
-2. When prompted, use the following test details:
-  * Test Phone Number: `000 000 0000`
-  * Test Email: `Enter any fake email`
-  * Test SMS Verification Code: Click `Use test code`
-3. Finally click `Skip this step` to skip "Verifying your identity".

-It's important to know that in demo mode, all your required account information is automatically generated and submitted when you click "Continue".
-Any attempt to use genuine personal information will result in a mismatch, preventing successful onboarding.

-## Elevate Your Development with Devias Pro
+## Customizing your UI with the Devias Material UI theme

-The free Devias theme, licensed under MIT, played a vital role in the swift rewrite of this sample app.
-Beyond delivering an elegant UX, this theme seamlessly integrated with Material UI and React, enabling us to create a compelling and high-quality sample app.

-While the free Devias theme was instrumental in the creation of this sample app, we recommend the Devias Pro version for developers aiming to build full-featured, production-ready applications.
+This sample uses the [free Devias UI kit](https://github.com/devias-io/material-kit-react) under an MIT license, which seamlessly integrates with Material UI and React.

+You can easily customize aspects of the theme like the color palette by modifying the code in `/src/theme`.

-Devias Pro goes above and beyond the capabilities of the free version, offering an extensive array of advanced components and features carefully crafted to expedite and enhance your development process.
-By upgrading to Devias Pro, you'll gain access to additional layouts, advanced React components, pre-built dashboards, and essential TypeScript support that ensures your code remains clean, robust, and scalable.
+To build a full-featured, production-ready application we recommend the [Devias Pro](https://material-kit-pro-react.devias.io/) version, which offers additional layouts, advanced React components, pre-built dashboards, and essential TypeScript support that ensures your code remains clean, robust, and scalable.

-Explore and experience the benefits of Devias Pro [here](https://material-kit-pro-react.devias.io/).